gerbera/gerbera/doc/ui.rst

    :alt: Config view
    :target: _static/config-view.png

 You can switch between three different levels of details.
-Only `expert´ mode gives you all config values and modification options.
+Only *expert* mode gives you all configuration values and modification options.
 Be careful when changing values you do not fully understand.
 The server may fail to restart or become inaccessible.
-The new values are stored in Gerbera database and overwrite values from `config.xml`.
+The new values are stored in Gerbera database and overwrite values from ``config.xml``.
+If you have broken Gerbera you have to clear the database or at least clear all entries from the table ``grb_config_value``.

 Item Operations